Updated: December 2017

 This article is technically meant to point out exclusively our favorite products , so in this case we thought it necessary to briefly cover the worst as well.
 There are takeaways that will help you understand warning signs in other products you may be thinking of purchasing.

 One of the biggest complaints about this bad pellet stove is that the parts deteriorate.
-One owner had the augur (feeds pellets to the machine) break down multiple times another had to have the electronic components replaced multiple times….the list goes on and on.
+One owner had the augur (the critical part that feeds pellets to the machine) break down multiple times.
+Another reviewer had to have the electronic components replaced multiple times….the list goes on and on.
 Read through the amazon ratings, and all you’ll find are dissatisfied customers who have become close with USSC’s (bad) support.